 Here, the performer of Hamlet is burdened with the history of collapses, failures and depressions, after each war he carries his body and faces his dispersed self in the roles which he performs onstage.
 His position is his revolution; even if it’s a damaged revolution or a “petrification of a hope”, it still is an undeniable privilege.
 The theater performer comes out from the ruins of history to announce that ‘[he] was Hamlet’.
 Hamlet, who mimics the contemporary intellectual for Müller, is no longer concerned with the existential question related to his action or its negation when confronting destiny, like Shakespeare’s Hamlet, but his concern is rather turned to an auto-criticism of the intellectual in confrontation with his history.

 In our theatrical treatment of the text we attempt to experiment the non-linearity of narrative through the action.
 This comes form our belief that the absence of linearity in narrative does not eliminate the actual story.

-The translation of the text by Junaid Sarieddeen was published by dar-al-farabi in October 2009
+The translation of the text by Junaid Sarrieddeen was published by Dar Al Farabi in October 2009